 - Dishing Out Dirt: She appears to have some level of control over crystals.

 - Divergent Character Evolution: Used to look almost exactly like a recolored Peach and acted a lot like her too, to the point that in Super Mario Land she even had the same plot role that Peach usually has in the platformers.
-She only started to truly diverge from Peach and become the Tomboy Princess that we all know and love (or not) years after her initial introduction.
+She only started to truly diverge from Peach and become a Tomboy Princess years after her initial introduction.